danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 These are nodes and values that appear within the data payloads of various expression nodes.

+#### `export` &mdash; `@export{name: name, export: name}`

+* `name: name` &mdash; Variable name to export (typically a string).

+* `export: name` &mdash; Name to export the variable as (typically a string).

+Nodes of this type are valid in the `statements` list of a closure that defines a module, indicating that a particular variable is to be exported from the module.

+These nodes are not directly executable.
+Instead, these are intended to be used as part of a pre-execution or pre-compliation transformation, used to produce a modified `closure` (with an altered `statements` list, and so on) that incorporates the implied declaration(s).
+See `Lang0Node::withSimpleDefs` for more details.

 #### `formal` &mdash; `{(name: name)?, (repeat: repeat)?}`

 * `name: name` (optional) &mdash; an arbitrary value (but typically a string),